Plan Strategic Changes Carefully: A Success Roadmap

 There are good reasons to plan strategic changes carefully.
 Sometimes you need to adjust your strategy due to shifts in the marketplace.
 Sometimes new and unanticipated regulations necessitate a change.
 And sometimes a change in leadership requires a fresh look at the company’s direction.

-1. Do the Current State Analysis
+1. Begin with a Current State Analysis

-3. Reassess the How
+3. Redefine the “How”

 The Bottom Line